realworldocaml/book/en/classes.md

 details.
 You just need to run `opam install async_graphics` to get the library installed on your system.

-We will give each shape a `draw` method describing how to draw the shape on the Async_graphics display:
+We will give each shape a `draw` method that describes how to draw the shape on the `Async_graphics` display:
 ```frag
 ((typ ocaml)(name classes-async/shapes.ml)(part 0))
 ```